Send photos from AOL email account

 • Compose and send the email

-• Attaching photo file to email message in AOL: Click the button with the paper clip [Slide 4].
+4. How to attach a photo to the AOL email message: Click the button with the paper clip [Slide 4].
 This opens a small browser window.
 Move to the folder that has the image you want to attach.
-Double-click on the image or select and hit the "Open" button [Slide 5].
+Double-click on the image or select and hit the “Open” button [Slide 5].
 The file will now be attached to the email [Slide 6].

-• Embedding a photo in the email: Using the "Insert pictures into your email" functionality (the button with the camera icon) embeds an image inside the message composition box.
-To check out how this works, click the button [Slide 7] and choose a photo from the pop-up window [Slide 8].
+5. How to embed a photo in an email: Click the icon to the right of the paper-click icon – it has a small photo graphic on it [Slide 7].
+Choose a photo from the pop-up window [Slide 8].
 Depending on the internet connection speed and the size of the file, you might need to wait till the image is transferred to the AOL server [Slide 9].
 Once uploaded, the photo is placed directly inside the email message box [Slide 10].

-• You can also change the size and justification of the embedded image and even specify how you want the text to wrap around it.
+9. You can also change the size and justification of the embedded image and even specify how you want the text to wrap around it.
 Click on the small gear icon (top-left) and choose the appropriate option [Slide 14].
+For instance, I’ve decided to change the image size to medium for this message [Slide 15]

 So now that you know how to attach as well as embed photos in the AOL email message, which one should you use?
 There is no direct answer - it depends on your requirements.
 Also, nowadays, with web-based email programs (webmail) showing a thumbnail of image attachments, the difference between these two methods is sort of hazy.
 Having said that, I strongly suggest that photos with large dimensions should be sent as attachments and not embedded in the message body.
 You might also be interested in how to reduce image size for email and the web.